opencord/docs/profiles/rcord/configuration.md

 # R-CORD Configuration

-Once all the components needed for the R-CORD profile are up and running on your POD, you'll need to configure XOS with the proper configuration.
+Once all the components needed for the R-CORD profile are up and running on your POD, you will need to configure it.
+This is typically done using TOSCA.
+This configuration is environment specific, so you will need to create your own, but the following can serve as a
-Since this configuration is environment specific, you'll need to create your own, but the following can serve as a reference for it:
+reference:

 ```yaml
 tosca_definitions_version: tosca_simple_yaml_1_0